HarshalGunjalOp/ai-rag-chat-full-stack/README.md

 *A production-ready, full-stack Retrieval-Augmented Generation (RAG) chat application built with modern AI technologies*

-This is the deployment link: [Link to the website frontend](http://ec2-65-2-82-123.ap-south-1.compute.amazonaws.com/) I have deployed this application using an AWS EC2 instance and nginx for reverse proxy.
+This is the deployment link: [Link to the website frontend](http://ec2-65-2-82-123.ap-south-1.compute.amazonaws.com/) <br>
+I have deployed this application using an AWS EC2 instance and nginx for reverse proxy.

 [![GitHub stars](https://img.shields.io/github/stars/HarshalGunjalOp/ai-rag-chat-full-stack?style=social)](https://github.com/username/ai-rag-chat)